 How to Prevent Boating Accidents and Casualties this Summer

-We at John M. O'Brien & Associates want everyone to have a fun and safe summer on California's waterways.
+We at the Elk Grove and Sacramento County O'Brien & Zehnder Law Firm want everyone to have a fun and safe summer on California's waterways.
 We want to encourage boat owners to take the time to ensure their boats are mechanically sound and that they are aware of safety guidelines all boaters must follow.
 Here are some tips to ensure you have a safe summer:

 Pre-Departure Itemized Checklist - You may have a great memory, but with the excitement to get out on the water and the distractions of family and friends, it can be easy to forget important items, or basic necessities, for the safety of those that will be aboard your boat.
 A pre-departure itemized checklist should contain vital maintenance and safety items that you may need on the waterways.